aiven/aiven-docs/docs/products/kafka/concepts/acl.md

 :::

 :::note
-By default, a Kafka service can have up to 50 users.
-Contact Aiven support if you need to increase this limit.
+By default, a Aiven for Apache Kafka service can have up to 50 users.
+Contact [Aiven support](mailto:support@aiven.io) if to increase this limit.
 :::

 ## Related pages